Product documentation

 Core system properties

-The [event store] is immutable once written.
+The [event store] is append-only once written.

 The [event store] records which [policy] version was in force.